 Born in Bronxville (NY) but moving to Corona del Mar (CA) at an early age, Macdonald attended the University of Southern California where he graduated in 1981 with a degree in communications.

-Entering his third season as the Lakers sideline reporter, Mike Trudell will maneuver around the court and locker room for Time Warner Cable SportsNet alongside play-by-play voice Bill Macdonald and analyst Stu Lantz.
+Entering his fourth season as the Lakers sideline reporter, Mike Trudell will maneuver around the court and locker room for Time Warner Cable SportsNet alongside play-by-play voice Bill Macdonald and analyst Stu Lantz.

 Trudell also serves as the team's beat reporter for Lakers.com, as he has since the 2008-09 season as a full-time member of the team's traveling staff.
 He added sideline TV duties for road games only during the 2010-11 campaign and handled all locally televised games in the inaugural Time Warner Cable SportsNet season of 2012-13.
 In addition, Trudell serves as a frequent guest analyst and occasional fill-in host on TWCSN programming.

 In 2013-14, Trudell added radio sideline duties during games for ESPN LA 710 alongside play-by-play man John Ireland and analyst Mychal Thompson.
 He also serves as a host on various radio shows for ESPN LA 710 during the offseason.